gbouthenot/mp3splitter-js/README.md

 The generated files will include a VBR (ou CBR) frame header (a.k.a _Xing header_)

 ### ID3V2 tags handling ###
+ID3v2.3 tag is upgraded to ID3v2.4

-Splitted files keep the original tags except:
+Splitted files keep their original informations except:
-- Chapter information
+- Chapter information (since the files are splitted)
 - Embedded cover (only the first splitted file will have one)

-The generated files will have those additional tags:
+The generated files will have those additional informations:
 - Track number
 - Total tracks
 - Track title

 ## Known issues ##
 _MP3 bit reservoir is not handled_.
 This tool will not produce bit-perfect cuts.
 Use [pcutmp3](https://bitbucket.org/gbouthenot/pcutmp3/) if you want to achieve true gapless cuts.
 This means that if you play the files produced in a gapless player, you may heard a very small 'click' between files.
 This is of course only relevant for cutting mp3 contained music.

+## Thanks ##
+- mqus